 Data affirms that the most profitable companies are those with the greatest workforce diversity, including diverse leadership teams.
-As the marketplace and consumer awareness continue to shift, companies that are not focused on recruiting a diverse staff will likely be left behind in the marketplace.
+As the marketplace and consumer awareness continue to shift, companies that are not focused on recruiting diverse staff will likely be left behind in the marketplace.

 More than half of current employees—54 percent—don’t believe their company is successfully incorporating DEI into their HR practices.
-If you want to retain the trust of your current employees, your diversity branding needs to be backed up with easy-to-find data on hiring goals and how far your company needs to go to reach those goals.
+If you want to retain the trust of your current employees, your employer branding needs to be backed up with easy-to-find data on hiring goals and how far your company needs to go to reach those goals.

 An overwhelming majority of job seekers say that a focus on diversity recruitment is important when choosing a new employer.
 In contrast, just 54 percent of employers reported that they were working to make recruitment practices more inclusive.
 With 62 percent of applicants saying they would turn down an offer from an employer that is not committed to DEI, this disconnect will cost employers who fail to adapt.

-Effective DEI Branding Goes Beyond Messaging
+Effective Employer Branding Goes Beyond Messaging

-DEI branding needs to be consistent across all levels of your organization.
+Your DEI-focused employer branding needs to be consistent across all levels of your organization.
 This means the language contained in your recruitment efforts needs to mirror the policies outlined in your employee handbook.
 The following guidelines can help you convey your company’s DEI commitment to employees, job seekers, and the public.

 Reach Out to Current Employees

 Make sure your employees can easily access resources and policies that address DEI issues.
-Innovative policy implementation can range from hiring practices that encourage neurodiversity hiring, to offering a broad range of child care benefits, or implementing thoughtful gender transition policies.
+Innovative policy implementation can range from hiring practices that encourage neurodiversity hiring, to offering a broad range of childcare benefits or implementing thoughtful gender transition policies.

 Don’t just list policies in your employee handbook.
-Make them easy to find on employee-facing intranets and your public-facing web sites, while highlighting them on social media.
+Make them easy to find on employee-facing intranets and your public-facing websites, while highlighting them on social media.

 Appeal to Job Seekers

-Diversity recruiting and DEI branding efforts also should extend to your job postings.
+Diversity recruiting and employer branding efforts also should extend to your job postings.
 Avoid gender-coded language (“aggressive”), or language that can be read as ageist (“recent graduate,” “digital native”), or ableist (“able to lift 50 pounds”).

-Instead, let applicants know you are an “equal opportunity employer,” that “all qualified applicants are welcome without regard to gender, gender identity or gender expression, sexual orientation, race, ethnicity, or cultural identity, national origin, religion, age, veteran status, genetics, or disability,” and that “women, minorities, LGBTQ, veterans, and individuals with disabilities are encouraged to apply.”
+Instead, let applicants know you are an “equal opportunity employer,” and that “all qualified applicants are welcome without regard to gender, gender identity or gender expression, sexual orientation, race, ethnicity, or cultural identity, national origin, religion, age, veteran status, genetics, or disability,” and that “women, minorities, LGBTQ, veterans, and individuals with disabilities are encouraged to apply.”

 Resonate With Consumers and the Broader Community

-Diversity branding is meaningless, and likely to draw backlash, if you fail to be upfront about your diversity hiring efforts, including your failures.
+Diversity branding is meaningless and likely to draw backlash, if you fail to be upfront about your diversity hiring efforts, including your failures.
 Maintain transparent, detailed numbers on diversity hiring and distribution across all levels of employment.
 If DEI efforts experience a dip, acknowledge it.

 DEI commitment isn’t confined to just hiring.
 It is also conveyed in how your employees treat clients and customers.
 Let your customers know about anti-bias training and give them an avenue to communicate complaints and feedback.